dsasmita/kraicklist/README.md

 # KraickList

-KraickList, is a portal to serve you to find whatever product they want with seamless search engine.
+KraickList, is a portal to serve you to find whatever product you want with seamless search engine.

 ## Installation